Smoothing Policies and Safe Policy Gradients: Preliminaries

-where the expectation is over all the actions selected by the agent and all the state transitions.
-We focus on continuous MDPs, where the state and action spaces are continuous, \ie $\Sspace\subseteq\Reals^{d_{\Sspace}}$ and $\Aspace\subseteq\Reals^{d_{\Aspace}}$.
+We focus on continuous MDPs, where states and actions are real vectors: $\Sspace\subseteq\Reals^{d_{\Sspace}}$ and $\Aspace\subseteq\Reals^{d_{\Aspace}}$.
 However, all the results naturally extend to the discrete case by replacing integrals with summations.
+See~\citep{puterman2014markov,bertsekas2004stochastic} on matters of measurability and integrability, which just require common technical assumptions.
+We slightly abuse notation by denoting probability measures (assumed to be absolutely continuous) and density functions with the same symbol.